r00t-3xp10it/hacking-material-books/metasploit-RC[ERB]/metasploit_resource_files.md

 <br /><br />

 <blockquote>In the next resource script all auxiliary modules require that RHOSTS and THREADS options are set before running the modules.
-In the next example we are using 'SETG' (global variable declarations) to configurate all the options that we need before running the modules.
+In the next example we are using 'SETG' (global variable declarations) to configure all the options that we need before running the modules.
 So its advice before writing a resource file like this one, to first check what options are required for the auxiliary to run.
 The next rc script will then run 3 auxiliary modules againts all hosts found inside local lan.</blockquote>

 Open your text editor and copy/past the follow metasploit commands to it, save file and name it as: **http_brute.rc**
 ```